dnusinow/polymode/modes/readme.md

 As noted earlier, each polymode is a function that walks and quacks like standard emacs major mode.
 Hence, things like `poly-XXX-mode-map` and `poly-XXX-mode-hook` work just as expected.
-Plymode functions are defined with `define-polymode` and can be used in place of emacs standard major or minor modes.
+Polymode functions are defined with `define-polymode` and can be used in place of emacs standard major or minor modes.